-Rapid access to interstitial lung disease (ILD) centres and specialists is therefore crucial to ensure an accurate diagnosis and early access to appropriate pharmacological treatment and other disease management options.
-It should be noted that as there is no cure for the condition healthcare professionals must also recognise the emotional turmoil a diagnosis of IPF can bring.
-In a recent global IPF patient survey, published by Boehringer Ingelheim, respondent’s most commonly said they felt ‘worried’ (49%) and ‘afraid’ (45%) at the moment of diagnosis.
-By recognising and addressing these emotions physicians may help to improve how patients see their future with the disease.
+Rapid access to interstitial lung disease (ILD) centers and specialists is therefore crucial to ensure an accurate diagnosis and early access to appropriate pharmacological treatment and other disease management options.
+It should be noted that as there is no cure for the condition healthcare professionals must also recognize the emotional turmoil a diagnosis of IPF can bring.
+In a recent global IPF patient survey, published by Boehringer Ingelheim, respondents most commonly said they felt ‘worried’ (49%) and ‘afraid’ (45%) at the moment of diagnosis.
+By recognizing and addressing these emotions physicians may help to improve how patients see their future with the disease.

 Until very recently there were no approved treatments for IPF.
 This has changed with the recent approvals, in the US, Europe and other territories of two specific anti-fibrotic drugs; pirfenidone and nintedanib.
 These anti-fibrotic drugs have been shown to slow down disease progression.

-As noted, approximately 1 in 20 IPF patients suffer an acute exacerbation each year with half of the exacerbations requiring hospitalisation proving fatal within 30 days.
-At present there are no therapies which have been proven to improve outcomes for acute exacerbations of IPF (although in most cases clinicians treat with corticosteroids and antibiotics) and so prevention of exacerbations is an important goal.
+As noted, approximately 1 in 20 IPF patients suffer an acute exacerbation each year with half of the exacerbations requiring hospitalization proving fatal within 30 days.
+At present, there are no therapies that have been proven to improve outcomes for acute exacerbations of IPF (although in most cases clinicians treat with corticosteroids and antibiotics) and so prevention of exacerbations is an important goal.